0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 [proxychains] Strict chain  ...
 10.129.1.104:3128  ...
 127.0.0.1:25 <--denied
 ```

-This is key to our confirmation of a possible open port, for when we split this output a successful request will have more elements saved to our list.
+This is key to our confirmation of a possible open port, for when we split this output a successful request will have more elements saved to our list (Python spli() returns a list).

 The script runs the proxychans command for every port in the range of 1 to 1024 for the first attempt.